 In addition, third parties may obtain patents in the future and claim that use of our technologies infringes upon these patents.
 If any third-party patents were held by a court of competent jurisdiction to cover the manufacturing process of any of our product candidates, any drug substance formed during the manufacturing process or any final product itself, the holders of any such patents may be able to block our ability to commercialize such product candidate unless we obtain a license under the applicable patents, which may not be available on commercially reasonable terms or at all, or until such patents are invalidated or expire.
-Similarly, if any third-party patent were held by a court of competent jurisdiction to cover aspects of our formulations or methods of use, the holders of any such patent may be able to block our ability to develop and commercialize the applicable product candidate formulation or use unless we obtain a license, which may not be available on commercialize terms or at all, or until such patent expires.
+Similarly, if any third-party patent were held by a court of competent jurisdiction to cover aspects of our formulations or methods of use, the holders of any such patent may be able to block our ability to develop and commercialize the applicable product candidate formulation or use unless we obtain a license, which may not be available on commercialize the applicable product candidate formulation or use unless may obtain a license, which may not be available terms or at all, or until such patent expires.
 In either case, such a license may not be available on commercially reasonable terms or at all, or until such patent expires.
 In either case, such a license may not be available on commercially reasonable terms or at all.